openaps/AndroidAPSdocs/docs/EN/Configuration/xdrip.md

    - In the text box that opens type "enable engineering mode"
    - click "Done"
    - If Google Speak engine is enabled, you can also speak the voice command: "enable engineering mode".
-* Go to the G5 debug settings and make sure `OB1 collector` is activated.
+* Go to the G5 debug settings and make sure `Use the OB1 collector` is enabled.
 * Use the voice command: “hard reset transmitter”
 * The voice command will be executed with the next data receipt of the transmitter
 * Look at the system status (Hamburger menu -> system status) and see what happens